HaderAC/GreatReadMe/README.md

 ## Questions
 :e-mail:

-If you have further questions you can contact jhgfd.
+If you have further questions you can contact hadercortes@yahoo.com.

-Github: ewrtewrt
+Github: HaderAC@yahoo.com